mselove/treasure_hunts/README.md

 # treasure_hunts
-Code and data for "The Joy of Shopping: Thrill of the Treasure Hunt," Management Science
+Code and data for "The Joy of Shopping: Thrill of the Treasure Hunt," Management Science.
+These files contain the Matlab code and Excel figures for the numerical examples and the Qualtrics survey.
+The Matlab files compute the optimal mu and price, and the corresponding Excel file then produces the figures.
+There is also an Excel file with the survey data and figures.
+All of the Matlab and Excel files are also included in the ZIP file treasure_hunts_code_and_data.zip